paigejo/SUMMERdata/README.md

 # SUMMERdata
-Downloadable datasets for the SUMMER package
+Downloadable datasets for the SUMMER R package